munkie50/munkie50/README.md

 ## Hi there 👋

+I'm Syabil, a CS student from Singapore with a diploma in Graphic Design 😉.
+I'm currently working through school and trying to learn as much as I can.

+Reach me:
+To be added.

 <!--
 **munkie50/munkie50** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.